-Business plans must an original work describing a new venture (profit or non-profit).
-If you have any questions, or would like to make sure your venture or plan is eligible, please contact the Center for Entrepreneurship at email@example.com.
+Business plans must be an original work describing a new venture (profit or non-profit).
+If you have any questions, or would like to make sure your venture or plan is eligible, please contact the Franz Center at email@example.com.

-Participants will be asked to declare their intention to compete in either the for-profit track or the non-profit track when the register online.
+Participants will be asked to declare their intention to compete in either the for-profit track or the non-profit track when they register online.

 Why participate in the University of Portland’s $100K Challenge?

 The $100K Challenge is a fantastic opportunity to develop and present a plan for a new business and meet many interesting and experienced entrepreneurs, investors and other professionals who may be helpful to you in pursuing your entrepreneurial or career ambitions.
 All participants will -be provided support in developing their plan and presentation through workshops and mentors, and receive great feedback from experienced judges.